Cobblestone Throat: Symptoms and Treatment

 Treating cobblestone throat involves addressing both the symptoms and the underlying cause.
 Common medical treatments include:

-• Antibiotics: For bacterial infections like strep throat.
+• Antibiotics: Antibiotics are used for bacterial infections like strep throat.

 • Antihistamines: To manage allergic reactions and reduce post-nasal drip.